Motor-taxi-master-rider/Notes/OxfordOralEnglishOffical.md

 B: Yes, don't worry about it.

-A: But you split some coffee.
+A: But you spit some coffee.
 Can I get you another one?

 B: No. it's fine,really.